Gifu Castle 岐阜城

 There's a cafe/restaurant with excellent views of the Nagaragawa River below, beer, soft drinks and food just up from the ropeway station at the top of the mountain.
 Adjacent to the Sancho ropeway station is a Squirrel Village with information on the squirrels living on Mt.
 Kinka and a chance to feed them!

 Gifu Castle is located north east of JR Gifu Station.
 Take a bus from JR Gifu Station and alight at the Gifukoen-mae stop.
-The price is 200 yen for adults; 100 yen for children.
+The bus fare is 210 yen for adults; 100 yen for children.
 From Gifu Koen it is a 50-60 minute hike to the top of the mountain or take the Mount Kinka Ropeway.